egemengulpinar/Jenkins-Jekyll-Deployment-Docker-Portfolio-Guide/README.md

 # Jenkins-Jekyll-Docker-Portfolio-Guide

-This repo contains the start-to-end development process and answers how to create basic **portfolio deployment, server settings, CI/CD configurations, remote connections, dockerize project, SSL certifications and domains settings**,
+This repo contains the start-to-end development process and answers how to create basic **portfolio deployment, server settings, CI/CD configurations, remote connections, dockerize project, SSL certifications and domains settings**.
+I used that repo for creating my portfolio website [egemengulpinar.com](https://egemengulpinar.com)

 I really understand the basics of web development processes when I started to create this documentation and took some notes.
 I believe some of you will get it easily from this documentation.
 Repo shows every answer step by step and also I added language support for understanding easily for kind of other developers.